samindaa/csc688/README.md

 Framework.cpp
 ```

 A practitioner can only need to use these three files to get the complete functionality of the framework.
-This framework has been tested on Taxas Instruments' MSP430, Stellaris, and the Tiva C LaunchPad boards.
-Our framework is light, flexible, and it consumes *minimum* memory and computational resources as possible.
+The framework has been tested on Taxas Instruments' MSP430, Stellaris, and the Tiva C LaunchPad boards.
+Our framework is light, flexible, and only consumes *minimum* memory and computational resources as possible.

 ## Compilation